MariaErdmann/Bachelor-Thesis-Runtime-Precition/Results/README.md

 5. Foler `ServerResults`:

-   contains some model results for the glmboost and gamboost model.
-Not all results could be loaded into the repository, since most results are bigger than 25 MB.
+   model results of classifier naiveBayes for the glmboost and gamboost model.
+The remaining results could not be loaded into the repository, since most results are bigger than 25 MB.

    contains the result of the search for the optimal number of boosting iterations (result of function `cvrisk())` for all models (`cvm<classifier's name>_<model name>_<pred for prediction or test for training>`)